C8forT/ScrcpyWiFi/README.md

 I.  Enable USB debugging on your Android device.

     The way to enable USB debugging can be different for different devices.
 You can do a web search to find out how to do it for your specific device.
-Usually you need to enable Developer Options on your Android device, then under Developer Options enable USB debugging.
+Usually you need to enable Developer options on your Android device, then under Developer options enable USB debugging.